lakejs/lake-docs/guide/index.md

 });
 ```

-For more event options, refer to the [Editor](/reference/editor#instance-events) class.
+For all event names, refer to the [Editor](/reference/editor#instance-events) class.

 ## Customizing toolbar

 Lake allows you to make your own toolbar by setting the [items](/reference/toolbar-config#items) config.
-For more details, see the [Toolbar config](/reference/toolbar-config.md) page.

 ```js
 const toolbarItems = [